elixiao/elixiao-bower-main/README.md

 ===============

 - Made to be used with Gulp.
-- Based on asset type, get bower min files in bower main files.
+- Based on type, get bower min files in bower main files.
-- If no min files is found, return these files as a array so you can minify them yourself.
+- If min files are not found, return main files as a array so you can minify them yourself.

 ## Installation